 Be as clear and direct as you can when describing requested changes.
 There is no need to apologize when asking for a change; you’re collaborating with the author to make the PR as good as you can together.

 Be sure to explain the motivation for the changes you’re requesting if it’s not obvious, so that the author can learn for next time.
 It may be helpful to point to developer documentation, such as the commit discipline guide.

 If a pull request just needs a little fixing to make it mergeable, feel free to do that in a new commit, then push your branch to GitHub and mention the branch in a comment on the pull request.
 That’ll save the maintainer time and get the PR merged quicker.

-We also strongly recommend reviewers to go through the following resources.
+We also recommend the following resources on code reviews.

-- Code Review - A consolidation of advice and stuff from the sinternet article by James J. Porter
+Code Review - A consolidation of advice and stuff from the internet article by James J. Porter